 Fabrizio Plessi.
 30 years in Mallorca

 Fabrizio Plessi is one of the most renowned pioneers in the production of video installations.
 For thirty years he was linked to the island of Mallorca, where he had his residence.
-With this project, Es Baluard undertakes a review and analysis of those of his productions that he created on the island as a place of projection and inspiration.
+With this project, Es Baluard Museu undertakes a review and analysis of those of the production that he created on the island as a place of projection and inspiration.

 In this sense, and in view of the imminent opening of the interpretation centre dedicated to Plessi in the S´Abeurador building in Santanyí (a town near Es Llombards, where he used to live), Es Baluard, as a museum with a long-term involvement with the artists featured in its collection and an arts centre committed to engaging in networking with local community projects, will be responsible for the scientific and curatorial part, according to an agreement signed last year with the Santanyí Town Hall.

 Historically, we must go back to Fabrizio Plessi’s first contact with Mallorca in 1989, when he developed a proposal for an exhibition at the Palau Solleric, at a time when Plessi was at the peak of his career after his participation in the Documenta 8 in Kassel.
 Since then and until last year his projects have been conceived or developed from the peacefulness of the southeast part of the Mallorca island.
 An island that for the artist is a mirror of Venice, its complement in terms of light and atmospheres, of skylines and intensities.

 Plessi’s universe is embedded in the baroque, but it is minimalist.
 His work is attentive to details, but it extends on scales that are always humanist.
 Analysed from the perspective of an art history in which the use of technologies in artistic creation, as well as in advertising, has become commonplace, the evolution of this artist is intrinsically related to the hybridisation of languages and the exploration of his own approach.